Kuaishou: History

 In January 2021, Kuaishou announced it was planning an initial public offering (IPO) to raise approximately US$5 billion.
 Kuaishou's stock completed its first day of trading at $300 Hong Kong dollars (HKD) (US$38.70), more than doubling its initial offer price, and causing its market value to rise to over $1 trillion HKD (US$159 billion).

 In February 2021, Kuaishou made a debut on the Hong Kong Stock Exchange, with its shares soaring by 194% at the opening.
-The company subsequently encountered major setbacks as a result of heightened regulatory restrictions on Chinese internet firms, which contributed to its share price falling by nearly 80% from its post-IPO peak..
+The company subsequently encountered major setbacks as a result of heightened regulatory restrictions on Chinese internet firms, which contributed to its share price falling by nearly 80% from its post-IPO peak.
 By December 2021, Kuaishou announced a major reorganization, including the layoff of 30% of its staff, primarily targeting mid-level employees earning an annual salary of $157,000 or more.
 This restructuring aimed to cut costs and mitigate financial losses.

 In October 2022, state-owned Beijing Radio and Television Station took a minority ownership stake in Kuaishou.

 In April 2024, a Financial Times article citing current and former Kuaishou employees stated that the company has been running an ageist redundancy programme known internally as "Limestone", culling workers in their mid-30s.
 In June 2024, Kuaishou and the Sichuan international communication center launched a branch center in São Paulo, Brazil.

 In June 2024, Kuaishou released its diffusion transformer text-to-video model, Kling, which they claimed could generate two minutes of video at 30 frames per second and in 1080p resolution.
 The model has been compared to that of OpenAI's Sora text-to-video model.
 It is accessible to the public on Kuaishou's video editing app KwaiCut via signing up for a waitlist with a Chinese phone number.

+In December 2025, Kuaishou came under a cyberattack which led to a temporary influx of violent and pornographic content.

-Popularity and controversy
+Popularity

 As of 2019, it had a worldwide user base of over 200 million, leading the "Most Downloaded" lists of the Google Play and Apple App Store in eight countries, such as Brazil, where it was introduced in 2019.
 Its main short-video platform competitor was Douyin, which is known as TikTok outside China.

+As of 2021, Kuaishou had a monthly average of 777 million active users, 25% of whom created content.

+According to the platform, more than 240 million users earn income via the app (for example, through virtual gifts or live-streaming e-commerce) as of 2021.

+As of 2022, users spend an average of 128.1 minutes per day on the app.

 Compared to Douyin, Kuaishou is more popular with older users living outside China's Tier 1 cities.
 Its initial popularity came from videos of Chinese rural life.
+The app is particularly well known for its "rustic" aesthetic and is popular among rural people.

 Kuaishou also relied more on e-commerce revenue than on advertising revenue compared to its main competitor.